This section contains information about enhancements in the version 18.05 of BMC Remedy IT Service Management Suite and components:

 Remedy SSO provides an option to the administrator to invalidate the session of a user.
 An administrator must invalidate the session when the maximum time set for that session elapses.
 For example, if a maximum session time has been set for a user for a longer period (for example, several months) and the user has left the organization before that.
 In the case of OAuth, the session token may have been alive for a longer time and hence session invalidation may be needed.

-For more information, see Invalidating a user session.
+For more information, see Invalidating end user sessions.

 REST API endpoints